nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 to download the source code for figures.

 As pointed out by Melissa Gymrek [in a recent post](http://melissagymrek.com/science/2014/08/29/docker-reproducible-research.html) this is a great start, but there are still lots of problems.
-Se wrote that, for example, if one wants to re-execute a data analyses from these papers, he/she will have to download the scripts and the data, to only realize that he/she has not all the required libraries, or that it only runs on, for example, an Ubuntu version he/she doesn't have, or some paths are hard-coded to match the authors' machines.
+She wrote that, for example, if one wants to re-execute a data analyses from these papers, he/she will have to download the scripts and the data, to only realize that he/she has not all the required libraries, or that it only runs on, for example, an Ubuntu version he/she doesn't have, or some paths are hard-coded to match the authors' machine.

 If it's not easy to run and doesn't run out of the box the chances that a researcher will actually ever run most of these scripts is close to zero, especially if they lack the time or expertise to manage the required installation of third-party libraries, tools or implement from scratch state-of-the-art data processing algorithms.

-### Here it comes Docker
+### Here comes Docker

 [Docker](http://www.docker.com) containers technology is a solution to many of the computational research reproducibility problems.
-Basically, it is kind of a lightweight virtual machine where you can set up a computing environment including all the libraries, code and data that you need, into a single *image*.
+Basically, it is a kind of a lightweight virtual machine where you can set up a computing environment including all the libraries, code and data that you need, within a single *image*.

 This image can be distributed publicly and can seamlessly run on any major Linux operating system.
 No need for the user to mess with installation, paths, etc.